Chat Widget SDK Reference

 • shouldShowWindowOnLaunch

-Allows the chat window to be automatically open on initialization.
+Automatically opens the chat window on initialization.

 • shouldHideCloseButton